 - Transcutaneous electrical nerve stimulation (TENS)

-- Non-steroidal anti-inflammatory (NSAID) medications,
+- Non-steroidal anti-inflammatory (NSAID) drugs for pain

 - Spinal cord stimulation

 - an implanted device that sends low levels of electricity directly into the spinal cord to relieve pain.

 Contributing factors like obesity, depression or smoking should be addressed as well.

 The facet joints form an articulation between the inferior articular process of the vertebra above and the superior articular process of the vertebra below.
 The joint pathologies can be responsible for back pain and radiating pain to legs or buttocks.

 The facet block can be used to relieve the pain of facet joint arthropathy.

 Following epidural steroids, pain relief occurs for 3-9 months.